revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 ```
 <details><summary> <b>Explanation</b> </summary>

-> i%2==0 is the condition for printing even numbers and i> 3 will take the value of i which is greater then 3 and there is a logical 'or' operator between both the if conditions.
-Therefore when either of the conditions becomes true only then the print statement inside if will executes.
+> `i%2==0` is the condition for printing even numbers and `i> 3` will take the value of i which is greater then 3 and there is a logical `or` operator between both the `if` conditions.
+Therefore when either of the conditions becomes true only than the print statement inside if will executes.
 Hence, we get the final result as 4, 2, 7, 8, and 9.
   </details>
   </details>